Introduction: Sewing the Blanket Stitch

 Once the knots are in place, you can keep stitching as normal!
 See where I added a new piece of floss on this coaster?

+As with the running stitch, I also made felt coasters with the blanket stitch!
 I find that the circle and square coasters look really nice in blanket stitch. :D

 Above is what my circle coaster looks like!